TheoKouzelis/TheoKouzelis.github.io/about.md

 In that time I have become familiar working in a LAMP environment.
 Creating small static sites to large web applications.
 Using PHP, MySQL and JavaScript to help create online solutions for my company's clients.

-Recently I have also had the chance to learn aspects of the Dev Ops side of the business.
-Provisioning virtual servers using Vagrant and Ansible and deploying applications on to AWS
+I enjoy continuously furthering my skills in all aspects of development and take a huge amount of pride in crafting quality code and creating great solutions.

+##Skills Summary
+* PHP, Laravel, Composer
+* JavaScript, jQuery, AngularJS
+* MySQL
+* Git
+* HTML, CSS
+* Linux, Apache, AWS, Vagrant, Ansible

 ## Work History
 [![SyQic Logo](/images/syqic-logo.jpg)](http://www.syqic.com/)